avlacatus/fii-admis/README.md

 For the backend database module, we also used [JUnit] and [Mockito] for mocking, which we briefly described above.

-e use mocking especially to mock table objects that point to custom made files for testing.
+We use mocking especially to mock table objects that point to custom made files for testing.
 The sample code for the test scenario of the candidates DAO is:

 ```
 public class EntityDaoCandidateImplTest {